Visit the institution website for COVID‑19 updates

 If you’re fascinated by human behaviour and want to explore exactly what it takes to fulfil our greatest potential in all areas of life, then our Applied Positive Psychology masters is for you.
 Not only will this course have an incredible impact on your career, you’ll experience a personal life-changing journey for yourself.

 Information for international students

-For further suppport and advice please visit our International student support section on our website.
+For further support and advice please visit our International Students section on our website.

 Fees and funding

 Please see the fees and funding page.

 - flexible24 months